LOVE TO BE NEEDED, OR NEED TO BE LOVED?

 the single most damaging element of Twelve-Step programs, is they

-make you integrate the (faulty) belief that you're "powerless"
+force you to integrate the faulty belief that you're "powerless"

-against your addiction (how could they keep you "coming
+against your addiction~ but how could they keep you "coming

-recovery was an option?!).
-Powerlessness is something you had
+recovery was an option?!
+Powerlessness is something you had to

-to accept and adapt to as a small child--because there'd be hell to
+accept and adapt to as a small child--because there'd be hell to pay,

 Throwing the baby out with the

-the merits of these ideologies with some independent, rational thinking--while
+the merits of these ideologies with some independent, rational thinking~

-respecting their real reparative value for providing an anchor,
+while respecting their real reparative value for providing

-that many of us have (sadly) never known.
+that many of us have tragically, never known.

-remaining in an abusive relationship or work environment, out
+have us remaining in a toxic, abusive relationship or work environment,

-of an odd sense of loyalty--never realizing our need to flee
+out of an odd sense of loyalty--never realizing our well-being